uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 4. The `publicHealthResponse` function reads the BMI recommendations, formats them into a human-readable message, and returns an **Information Card**, created to CDS Hook specifications, that contains the message.

-5. Finally, this reccomendation **Card** is returned by the app to the **CDS Hooks Sandbox**, where it is read and displayed to the user.
+5. Finally, this recommendation **Card** is returned by the app to the **CDS Hooks Sandbox**, where it is read and displayed to the user.

 ## Exercise 4 - Modify BMI Calculator Request to use Patient-specific data.
 Right now, the recommendations sent back to the **Sandbox** never change, because we're using static data